ccgarant/ergo-full-node-raspi/part4-robust-run-node-in-background-systemd.md

-# Part 4: Robust Run Node in Pi Background Systemd
+# Part 4: Robust Run Node in Pi Background Systemd (in-work)

 ## Run on Reboot & in the Background
 With Tmux you still have some manual set and stop work to do.